-In 2018, 16 places in this course will be substantially funded by the Victorian government through Aboriginal Victoria.
-To be considered for a place applicants must meet Aboriginal Victoria criteria for funding eligibility.
+In 2019, 14 places in this course will be substantially funded by the Victorian government through Aboriginal Victoria.
+To be considered for a place in future courses applicants must meet Aboriginal Victoria criteria for funding eligibility.
 These are the criteria:

 - Applicants must successfully complete the Aboriginal Victoria three-day Introductory Workshop to Cultural Heritage Management.
 Contact email@example.com for further information.

 - Applicants must be Victorian Aboriginal Traditional Owners or Aboriginal or Torres Strait Islanders resident and/or working in Victoria.

 - Applicants must be at least 18 years of age prior to the commencement of the course.

 - Applicants must also meet La Trobe University eligibility criteria which include the ability to read, write and speak English to a level which will ensure satisfactory participation in the course.

 Due to the high demand for a limited number of places, late applications might not be considered.